dlasky/grunt-hogan-static/README.md

 _a word of caution: this string is still subject to grunt templating so usage of <% %> is strongly discouraged_

-#### options.outputExt
+#### options.perFileData
-Type: `String`
+Type: `Boolean`
-Default value: `''`
+Default value: `false`

-A String value that overrides the template file's extension for output when the output is specified as a directory.
+A Boolean that treats the data object as a hash that should be iterated over using the current filename minus its extension `test.html => data[test] = {}`.
+This allows for multiple templates to use different defined data in a single template pass.

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

 ## Release History
+* 0.3.0 - added support for 'keyed' data object to allow for per file rendering
 * 0.2.0 - reverted support for output extensions in favor of using grunt's native support
 * 0.1.6 - added support for delimiters and lambda exceptions in partials (thanks SethTippetts)
 * 0.1.2 - fixed some issues with output paths. added external JSON support for data. added separate partial dir support.